 Subd.
 2. Hours.
-A qualifying person of a licensee must provide proof of completion of seven hours of continuing education per year in the regulated industry in which the licensee is licensed.
+A qualifying person of a licensee must provide proof of completion of 14 hours of continuing education per two-year licensure period in the regulated industry in which the licensee is licensed.

 Credit may not be earned if the licensee has previously obtained credit for the same course as either a student or instructor during the same licensing period.